Scarygami/comment-tracker/hangout_extension/README.md

 ### Licenses

-This script uses the Google+� Hangouts API. (https://developers.google.com/+/hangouts/)
+This script uses the Google+ Hangouts API. (https://developers.google.com/+/hangouts/)

 Google+ is a trademark of Google Inc. Use of this trademark is subject to Google Permissions. (http://www.google.com/permissions/index.html)